Scaling Multi-Agent Environment Co-Design with Diffusion Models: Methodology

-Recall the learning target of the environment critic $V_\vartheta(\theta) \to^{\text{train}} J(\phi, \theta)$.
-We remark the UPOSG can be viewed as an equivalent POSG where the first state-action pair is environment generation, all later states includes $\theta$, and the environment generator is a separate agent acting on the first state-action pair \citep{simaan1973stackelberg}.
+The learning target of the environment critic $V_\vartheta(\theta) \to^{\text{train}} J(\phi, \theta)$ is dynamic: as agent policies evolve, the optimal environment shifts, making it challenging to obtain a stable and informative training signal.
+We address this by distilling knowledge from the MARL agent critic, a standard component in MARL algorithms, directly into the environment critic.

+Consider the UPOSG as an equivalent POSG where the first state-action pair is environment generation \citep{simaan1973stackelberg}.
 In this formulation, $J(\phi, \theta)$ is closely related to the value function $V^{\bm{\pi}}(s_t) = \mathbb{E}_{\tau \sim \bm{\pi}} \left[ \sum_{i=0}^\infty \gamma^i r_{t+i} \right]$ used in RL algorithms to obtain the expected return.
 Agent critics are estimators of the value function, typically used to reduce variance \citep{sutton1999policy} or obtain the policy directly \citep{mnih2015human}.
 In our use case, a standard agent critic is a promising surrogate target for the environment critic.
 Suppose the agent critic is an unbiased estimator, then:

-There are three clear advantages to using an environment critic extracted from the agent critic.
-First, the agent critic is trained on all transition tuples $(s_t, a_t, r_t, s_{t+1})$ collected, which is more informative than just the sampled episode return $J(\phi, \theta)$ used by previous methods.
-Additionally, because the agent critic is trained jointly on the same data as the agent policy (with off-policy adaptations \citep{mnih2016asynchronous} predetermined by the RL algorithm), we can assume the agent critic adapts to the current policy.
-Distilling this to the environment critic mitigates policy-shift with an accurate and up-to-date signal.
-Third, the agent critic provides targets with low variance by filtering out stochasticity within an episode from the policy or transition function, which we hope may improve training stability.
+There are three clear advantages to using an environment critic extracted from the agent critic, due to how the agent critic is trained. \begin{enumerate} \item First, the agent critic is trained on all transition tuples $(s_t, a_t, r_t, s_{t+1})$ collected, which contains richer information than just the sampled episode return $J(\phi, \theta)$ used by previous methods. \item Second, because the agent critic is trained jointly on the same data as the agent policy (with off-policy adaptations \citep{mnih2016asynchronous} predetermined by the RL algorithm), we can assume the agent critic adapts to the current policy.
+Distilling this to the environment critic mitigates policy-shift with an accurate and up-to-date signal. \item Third, the agent critic provides targets with low variance by filtering out stochasticity within an episode from the policy or transition function, which we conjecture improves training stability. \end{enumerate}

 It is possible to leverage knowledge of the environment design space to assist in constructing the environment critic.
-If $\mathcal{E}$ is differentiable, we may backpropagate through $\mathcal{E}$ to directly use the agent critic as an environment critic.
+If $\mathcal{E}$ is differentiable, we can backpropagate through $\mathcal{E}$ to directly use the agent critic as an environment critic.
 If not, we propose to train the environment critic on a distillation loss

 using Monte-Carlo sampling to estimate $\mathbb{E}_{s_0 \sim \mathcal{P}_\theta} \left[V_\psi(s_0)\right]$ with $M_{\text{distill}}$ samples.
 Choosing a suitable $M_{\text{distill}}$ balances between variance reduction (due to $s_0$) and computation speed. $\bm{\theta}$ is a design choice for the practitioner: we suggest sampling from a FIFO memory buffer $\mathcal{D}$ of the previous $N$ environments used to train the agent, but it is also possible to sample $\theta$ on demand by calling PUG.
 We describe this process as \textit{distillation} due to similarities with knowledge distillation literature \citep{hinton2015distilling}.
 Certainly, any techniques there will apply to our setting.